Act · Platform

 Runtime Policies

-Prefactor's runtime policy engine intercepts every agent action — tool calls, data access, API requests — and evaluates it against your governance rules in real time.
+Prefactor's runtime policy engine intercepts every agent action — tool calls, data access, API requests — and evaluates it against your rules in real time.
 Block, throttle, sandbox, or escalate actions before they execute, across every agent framework.

 How policies are defined